sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/FILESYSTEMS.md

 ![NFS Architecture](https://ars.els-cdn.com/content/image/3-s2.0-B9780124201583000186-f18-01-9780124201583.jpg)

-You can find which NFS server your training account's HOME directory is located on with the following (somewhat mysterious) command.
+You can find which NFS server your training account's HOME directory is located on with the following command.

 *Command:*